 Can you sue if you don't know what caused you fall on the stairs?

 Yes.
-When people fall on the stair it happens when they are not expecting it and it happens very fast.
-In the heat of the moment of a fall the last thing going through your mind is how did you fall.
-Then, when the fall results in an injury your primary concern shifts to your health and well-being.
-Not what caused your fall.
+When people fall on stairs, it happens when they are not expecting it and it happens very fast.
+In the midst of a fall, the last thing going through your mind is how you fell.
+Then, when the fall results in an injury, your primary concern shifts to your health and well-being—not what caused your fall.
 It is our job to help determine the underlying cause of your fall.